C3POrtillo/yaphalla/README.md

 ## Utils `src/utils/...`
 Functions that are not specific to components are found in a specific `[util_name].ts` file or `utils.ts` if its generic Website paths and external links are found in `paths.ts`, nested navigation is currently not supported (or needed).

+## Component Previews
+Slug/Path: `/preview` for input components and styling